kaashif/blog/posts/2022-10-16-infallible.md

 people will go on to make the same faulty assumptions and obfuscate their code, perhaps in a slightly different but materially equivalent way.

-Let's look at why, and how to convince them to stop.
+Let's look at what the problems are.
+How to convince your coworkers to stop is left as an exercise for the reader.

 <!--more-->

 ## Nullability